No items found.

 Emylia Hall

-Emylia Hall is the award-winning author of six novels including a cozy crime series.
+Emylia Hall is the award-winning author of four women’s fiction novels and a six-book cozy crime series.
 She is a Fellow of the Royal Literary Fund.